-It remains to prove that these savings lead to a linear-time algorithm.
-The maximal value that L can take at any time, including upon termination, is n.
+It remains to be proven that these savings lead to a linear-time algorithm.
+This is done by a technique called amortized analysis.
+We focus on the path of values that variable L takes.
+First, note that the maximal value that L can take at any time, including upon termination, is n.
 Initially L is zero.
 L is decreased at most n times.
 Thus in total, L can increase by at most 2n across the whole algorithm.
 Each increase is due to a successful character comparison.
 Each call of LongestCommonPrefixExtension, of which there are n, ends with a failed character comparison.
 Thus at most 3n = O(n) character comparisons are made during the course of the algorithm.
 Thus we have proven the following theorem.

-Theorem 8.6 Given the string s\$ and its suffix array pos, the lcp array can be computed in linear time.
+Theorem 8.6 Given the string s\$ and its suffix array pos, the 1cp array can be computed in linear time.